MicrosoftDocs/customer-voice/cv-docs/view-survey-invite.md

 - **Total invites**: Displays the total number of survey invitations sent.

-- **Responses**: Displays the total number of recipients who responded to the survey invitations.
+- **Responded**: Displays the total number of recipients who responded to the survey invitations.

+- **Unsubscribed**: Displays the total number of recipients who have unsubscribed from receiving survey-related emails.

+- **Failed**: Displays the total number of survey invitations that weren't delivered to recipients due to an incorrect email address or other error.

-- **Not responded**: Displays the total number of recipients who haven't responded to the survey invitations.
+- **Pending responses**: Displays the total number of recipients who haven't responded to the survey invitations.
 A pie chart is displayed that shows the distribution of survey invitations by status:

     - **Unread**: The survey invitation email wasn't read.

     - **Read**: The survey invitation email was read or opened.

-    - **Opened**: The survey was opened, but hasn't been completed yet.
+    - **Incomplete**: The survey was opened, but hasn't been completed yet.

-- **Unsubscribed**: Displays the total number of recipients who have unsubscribed from receiving survey-related emails.

-- **Failed**: Displays the total number of survey invitations that weren't delivered to recipients due to an incorrect email address or other error.
+        You can send the reminder emails to the recipients for completing the survey.
+Reminder emails can be sent either manually or automatically.
+More information: [Send survey reminders](send-survey-reminders.md)

 ![Survey invitation report](media/invite-report.png "Survey invitation report")